dmlc/XGBoost.jl/README.md

 XGBoost.jl
 ==========

-eXtreme Gradient Boosting interface in Julia
+eXtreme Gradient Boosting Package in Julia

 ## Abstract

-[XGBoost](https://github.com/tqchen/xgboost) is an optimized general purpose gradient boosting library.
-The library is parallelized using OpenMP.
-It implements machine learning algorithm under gradient boosting framework, including generalized linear model and gradient boosted regression tree.

-Among kaggle competitions, XGBoost has shown strong advantages compare to other boosting implementations.
+This package is a Julia interface of [XGBoost](https://github.com/tqchen/xgboost), whieh is short for eXtreme gradient Gradient Boosting.
+It is an efficient and scalable implementation of gradient boosting framework.The package includes efficient linear model solver and tree learning algorithms.
+The library is parallelized using OpenMP, and it can be more than 10 times faster some of than existing gradient boosting packages.
+It supports various objective functions, including regression, classification and ranking.
+The package is also made to be extensible, so that users are also allowed to define their own objectives easily.

 ## Installation